laoer536/vite3.0-vue3.2-TypeScript-Pinia-sass-eslint-prettier-template/README.md

    > Production Package：pnpm build
    >
    > (You can add packaging commands as well as environment files based on your project.）`.env` file

+### How to use docker?

+1. Ensure that Docker is installed on your computer.

+2. Just run `pnpm release:local`

+3. Then you can view your project on `<your IP>:8081`

 <div align="left">
 <img alt="Liu Jie" src="https://s2.loli.net/2021/12/16/rxjhMFtGElVIuyz.png" width=50 />